WebexCC-SA/LAB-2334/docs/Lab2.md

     - Try asking for the **order status** in different ways to see how the AI Agent responds.
 This will help you assess how well it understands various phrasings and user intents.
+     Ex:- "Is my order shipped?", "When will my order be delivered?".

     - If needed, you can adjust the action descriptions to fine-tune the agent's behavior.
 Experimenting with different prompts and tweaks will